johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     The choral backing vocals might give you a small clue that the “*Teresa & Maria*” referred to in this song’s title are apparently a reference to *Mother Teresa* and *the Virgin Mary*.

-    It's an interesting song, with some floaty vocals, foot-tapping beats, and lots of layers.
+    It’s an interesting song, with some floaty vocals, foot-tapping beats, and lots of layers.

 - country: "United Kingdom"
   shortcode: "GBR"